 Adams worked and played hard.
 From excursions into the wilderness to marathons in the darkroom, he seldom took a day off.
 But he was equally known as a gracious host, a gregarious companion and, in general, the life of every party.
 He was a man of the American West, but spent long periods in New York as part of the art photography scene.

-The true impact of Adams’ work, however, is unquestionably his vast landscapes of the American West.
-His signature photograph was taken only weeks before the Japanese attack on Pearl Harbor, on November 1, 1941—“Moonrise, Hernandez, New Mexico” (see entry for November 1).
+The true impact of Adams’s work, however, is unquestionably his vast landscapes of the American West.
+His signature photograph was taken only weeks before the Japanese attack on Pearl Harbor, on November 1, 1941—“Moonrise, Hernandez, New Mexico” (see more here).
 The moon is suspended in a dark sky over the spreading mountains and obliquely-lit town of Hernandez.
-As he and companions were driving along the highway after a disappointing day of shooting around Santa Fe.
+He and companions were driving along the highway after a disappointing day of shooting around Santa Fe.
 He glanced to his left, saw the image, slammed on the brakes and rushed to take the shot just as the light was disappearing.
 Later he said, “Sometimes I do get to places just when God’s ready to have somebody click the shutter.”

 Ansel Adams got to many places just when the shutter needed clicking, and our world is a more beautiful and inspirational place because of it.

 National Archives.
 Ansel Adams Photographs.
 Available at: https://www.archives.gov/research/ansel-adams.
 Accessed February 19, 2017.

 Sierra Club.
 History: Ansel Adams.
 Available at: http://vault.sierraclub.org/history/ansel-adams/.
 Accessed February 19, 2017.